Skip to main content

 With different energy-consuming sectors providing significant energy efficiency (EE) opportunities, Bangladesh's approach to accelerating energy security should include EE at its core.

 IEEFA's analysis concludes that a 1% improvement in T&D losses will reduce the country's energy generation needs by 884 gigawatt-hours (based on FY2022-23 data).
-This will help avoid oil import bills worth Tk 12.38 billion ($106.3 million) per annum (assuming the average fuel cost of producing electricity from oil-fired plants is Tk14/kilowatt-hour).
+This will help avoid oil import bills worth Tk 12.38 billion (US$106.3 million) per annum (assuming the average fuel cost of producing electricity from oil-fired plants is Tk14/kilowatt-hour).

 Proper enforcement of energy audit regulations will encourage industries to establish a systematic energy management practice to achieve the highest level of efficiency.